What are Kotatsu and Chabudai?

 Maintaining a Kotatsu and Chabudai

-Whether you go for a Chebudai or Kotatsu, you need to maintain them.
+Whether you go for a Chebudai or Kotatsu, you must maintain them.

 As a result, they will give you service for many years.
 Because both table types are near the ground, catching dust, stains, water, and other unwanted stuff is easy.